 More customers are taking their health seriously and relying on natural products to help.
 Probiotics are a popular choice because they promote a healthy digestive system and aren’t expensive.
 Food-based probiotics like Kimchi and Sauerkraut and drinks like Kombucha are showing up in stores and online.
 Probiotic pills are also a popular option.

 For instance, ecommerce brand Jetson offers a wide range of seasonal probiotics for kids and adults.
 Their products are always fresh and made in small batches, then shipped directly to your door.

-8. Subscription orders
+8. Subscription orders (Good profit niche)